d2l-ai/d2l-en/chapter_installation/index.md

 The simplest way to get going will be to install [Miniconda](https://conda.io/en/latest/miniconda.html).
-The Python 3.x version is recommended.
+The Python 3.x version is required.
 You can skip the following steps if conda has already been installed.
 Download the corresponding Miniconda sh file from the website and then execute the installation from the command line using `sh <FILENAME> -b`.
 For macOS users: